Category: Uncategorized

 Established 2016

-Bill and Betty More have been instrumental in the success of the Best Aquaculture Practices (BAP).
-The Mores helped train auditors, prepare farms and arrange certification of 358 farms, 267 processing plants, 30 hatcheries and 26 feed mills.
+Bill and Betty More were instrumental in the success of the Best Aquaculture Practices (BAP) program, a certification program run by the Global Seafood Alliance.
+The Mores helped train auditors, prepare farms, and arrange certification of 358 farms, 267 processing plants, 30 hatcheries, and 26 feed mills.
 They were also pioneers in their own aquaculture operations.
-At the end of 2015, Bill and Betty More will retire.
-Bill currently serves as BAP Director and Betty as BAP manager.
+The Mores retired from the Global Aquaculture Alliance in 2015.
+Bill served as BAP director and Betty as BAP manager.
+The Bill and Betty More Living Memorial Fund honors their contributions to the seafood industry.

 Meet Michael C. Voisin